Plan Your Visit

 You are invited to follow in the footsteps of Marines: from the yellow footprints that young recruits must fill at boot camp to the boot prints left in the sands of Pacific island beaches during World War II, in the snow of the Chosin Reservoir during the Korean War, and in the red dirt of Hill 881 South in Vietnam.

-The Museum, located astride I-95 near Marine Corps Base Quantico, is easily reached from the Washington, D.C. metro area.
+The Museum, located adjacent to I-95 near Marine Corps Base Quantico, is easily reached from the Washington, D.C. metro area.

 Galleries and Spaces: